Search Results within category "Transplant"Search all categories

 • Known resistance to the anti-viral medications ganciclovir, foscarnet and/or cidofovir based on molecular testing 2.
 Availability of eligible donor 3.
 Written informed consent given by patient

 Exclusion Criteria:1.
 Patient with acute rejection of allograft at time of T-cell transfer 2.
 Patient receiving steroids (>0.5 mg/kg body weight (BW) prednisone equivalent) at the time of T-cell transfer 3.
 Patient treated with Thymoglobulin (ATG), Alemtuzumab or T-cell immunosuppressive monoclonal antibodies within 28 days 4.
 Patients with CMV retinitis 5.
 Concomitant enrollment in another clinical trial interfering with endpoints of this study 6.
 Any medical condition which could compromise participation in the study according to the investigator's assessment 7.
 Known HIV infection 8.
 Female patient who is pregnant or breast-feeding, or adult of reproductive potential not willing to use an effective method of birth control during study treatment Note: Women of childbearing potential must have a negative serum pregnancy test at study entry.
 9. Patients unwilling or unable to comply with the protocol or unable to give informed consent Donor Eligibility Donor selection priority: The original donor will be the first choice as the source of T cells.
-If donation from the original donor is not possible (e.g. such as donor is unavailable or ineligible), then an alternative related donor will be selected, with preference for those who have full HLA matching in 6/6 loci over those with partial HLA matching (≥ 3/6 HLA loci).
-1. 18 years old 2.
+If donation from the original organ donor is not possible (e.g., donor is unavailable or ineligible), then an alternative related donor will be selected, with preference for those who have full HLA matching in 6/6 loci over those with partial HLA matching (≥ 2/6 HLA loci).
+See Appendix 1 for patient and donor screening procedures.
+1. ≥ 18 years old 2.
 Available and capable of undergoing a single standard 2 blood volume leukapheresis or donation of one unit of whole blood.
-3. If the original transplant donor is not eligible, then an eligible fully matched or eligible haploidentical family member will be used as the donor.
-4. Related donors must be at least partially HLA compatible, matching with recipient in at least 3/6 HLA loci (HLA-A, HLA-B and HLA-DRB1 will be considered for this).
+3. If the original transplant donor is not eligible, then an eligible fully matched or eligible partially matched family member will be used as the donor.
+4. Related donors must be at least partially HLA compatible, matching with recipient in at least 2/6 HLA loci (HLA-A, HLA-B and HLA-DRB1 will be considered for this).
 5. Donors must be CMV IgG seropositive.
 6. Donors must show CMV T-cell activation after incubation with MACS GMP PepTivator Peptide Pools of CMV pp65 before undergoing leukapheresis.
-7. Donor must meet the criteria for donor selection defined in the UWHC Hematopoietic Stem Cell Transplant Program Standard Operating Procedure and in FACT standards, which comply with 21 CFR 1271, subpart C. 8.
+7. Donor must meet the criteria for donor selection defined in the UWHC Hematopoietic Stem Cell Transplant Program SOP and FACT standards, which comply with 21 CFR 1271, subpart C. 8.
 Donor must provide written informed consent.

 Surveillance HeartCare® Outcomes Registry (SHORE)